Who We Are

 Joy in Learning

-People don’t live well by accident.
+People do not live well by accident.
 They are taught.
 They are taught by their parents, friends, church, community, and God.
 Pacifica plays a role in this process.
 High school is an incredibly formative period in anyone’s life, so Pacifica takes its role very seriously.
 Teaching students to live well not only changes how students understand the world, but empowers them to experience abundant and joyful lives.
 Pacifica wants students to take what they learn and unite it with their faith.
-We provide adult examples of this way of living.
+We provide adult examples of living this way.
 Our staff engages students not merely in their studies, but also in the deeper questions they face and the decisions they make.
 Of course we want our students to learn the material, but we also want to prepare them to thrive in life.
 These can, and should, work together.
 In addition to academics, Pacifica emphasizes critical elements of living well: